 While the restaurants at Disney World are typically amazing, they are also pricey!
 Personally, we cannot afford to eat in a table-service restaurant every single day, much less every meal, of our trip.

-We planned two restaurant meals in advance and ate at quick service locations (and there are lots of good ones) or brought our own food for the other meals.
-Quick service restaurants typically are either cafeteria-style or counter-service, much like a fast food or fast-casual restaurant.
+We planned two restaurant meals in advance and ate at quick-service locations (and there are lots of good ones) or brought our own food for the other meals.
+Quick service restaurants typically are either cafeteria-style or counter-service, much like fast food or fast-casual restaurant.
 And, yes, you can bring your own food into the park.

 You can make dining reservations up to 180 days in advance.
 We actually had dining reservations before we had made our vacation reservation!
 If there is a particular restaurant or character meal that you are interested in experiencing, the sooner you make a reservation, the better.

 Again, there are tons of websites about Disney World restaurants.
 One that I like is the Disney Food Blog.

 There are also several different Disney Dining Plans that you can buy.
 With the dining plan, you are basically pre-paying for lunch, dinner, and some snacks each day.
 I have never purchased one, so I can’t tell you much beyond the basics.